This boozy chocolate liqueur cake is made with Irish cream and loads of chocolate. Perfect for special occasions and date night!

 Chocolate Cake Cream

-- 2 cup Heavy Whipped Cream: very cold
+- 2 cups heavy whipping cream very cold

-- In a separate bowl, whisk very cold heavy whipping cream until soft peaks.
-Fold in chocolate butter mixture into whipped cream.
+- In a separate bowl, beat the very cold heavy whipping cream until it reaches soft peaks.
+Fold in the chocolatey butter mixture with a spatula.

 - To assemble the cake, place the first cake layer on a plate or cake stand.
 Spread on a layer of cake cream.
 Repeat until you run out of cake layers.